waynodiablo/Oystercard/final_projects/README.md

 ### Tuesday night: :snowflake: :snowflake: Feature freeze :snowflake: :snowflake:

 On Tuesday night of week 12, you'll stop building new features.
-You'll spend time refactoring to make your code as well-crafted as you can.
-You'll spend time working on your presentation.
+You'll spend the rest of the time refactoring to make your code as well-crafted as you can.
+You'll also spend time working on your presentation.

 ### Thursday afternoon: Practice presentations